GuKele/dotfiles/README.md

 #### 1.2.5.5. [tmux-copycat](https://github.com/tmux-plugins/tmux-copycat)

-  tmux 3.1 adds support for native regex searches.
+  tmux 3.1 adds support for native **regex searches**.
 This is great news because it means a big part of 'tmux-copycat' is now available natively!
 Use this plugin only if you need its other features.

 #### 1.2.5.6. [tmux-copyrat](https://github.com/graelo/tmux-copyrat)